Benjamin-cyubahiro/GEORGE-BROWN-COLLEGE/Docs/Cli.md

 ls command is used for listing

-cat command id used for reading file
+cat command is used for reading file